huggingface/optimum-habana/README.md

 # Optimum for Intel® Gaudi® Accelerators

-Optimum for Intel Gaudi - a.k.a. `optimum-habana` - is the interface between the Transformers and Diffusers libraries and [Intel® Gaudi® AI Accelerators (HPU)](https://docs.habana.ai/en/latest/index.html).
+Optimum for Intel Gaudi - a.k.a. `optimum-habana` - is the interface between the Transformers and Diffusers libraries and [Intel Gaudi AI Accelerators (HPU)](https://docs.habana.ai/en/latest/index.html).
 It provides a set of tools enabling easy model loading, training and inference on single- and multi-HPU settings for different downstream tasks.
 The list of officially validated models and tasks is available [here](https://github.com/huggingface/optimum-habana#validated-models).
-Users can try other of the thousands of Hugging Face models on Intel® Gaudi accelerators and tasks with only few changes.
+Users can try other of the thousands of Hugging Face models on Intel Gaudi accelerators and tasks with only few changes.

 ## What are Intel Gaudi AI Accelerators (HPUs)?